CooperCao/google-stb.platform.vendor.broadcom.refsw/BSEAV/connectivity/wlan/README.txt

 However, the WLAN code can be built in many different ways, depending on the values of the following "build flags":

-     1. B_WLAN_VER specifies the major version of the WLAN source code (e.g., "core" ) If not specified, the default is "core".
+     1. B_WLAN_VER specifies the major version of the WLAN source code (e.g., "7271" )
+        If not specified, the default is "7271".

      2. NO more brands: